0xIbrahim-t/delta-task_3/task-b/binary/README.md

 Use C to create and compile the program, turn off all the protections for the binary.
 Create a Python script using the pwntools module to create a script that uses the vulnerability and fetches the flag.

-#### the hardcoded value is 1640, found from disassembling the binary file using gdb

 ### to set up the environment
 > pip install pwntools